 How long do you take Truvada?

 Studies show that it takes about seven days for Truvada to reach high levels of protection in the body.
-When taken daily as directed, Truvada provides a 92-percent to a 99-percent reduction in HIV risk individuals.
+When taken daily as directed, Truvada provides a 92-percent to 99-percent reduction in HIV-risk individuals.

 How much does Truvada cost?

 Truvada is not cheap.
-It costs about $1300 a month and is covered under most insurance plans.
-Those who don’t have insurance or have high co-pays can receive payment assistance from Gilead.
+It costs about $1300 monthly and is covered under most insurance plans.
+Those who don't have insurance or have high co-pays can receive payment assistance from Gilead.

 Who is at risk for the severe Truvada side effects?